Tobacco is Changing: Understand Tobacco's Tactics

 Flavors that hook kids

 There’s a reason why the first tobacco product most young people try is usually flavored.
 Kids like candy, and sweet, fruity, and minty flavors help mask the harsh taste of tobacco products, making them easier for young people to use.
-No wonder the tobacco industry continues to find new ways to get flavored tobacco products into kids’ hands, like disposable vapes.
+The tobacco industry continues to find new ways to get flavored tobacco products into kids’ hands, like single use vapes.

 Vaping flavor packaging